In these Conditions the following definitions apply:

 Commencement Date: has meaning set out in clause 2.3;

-Confidential Information: any information of a confidential nature, including all information relating to the business, organisation, pricing, transactions, finances, customers, suppliers, technology, processes, specifications, methods, designs, formulae, technology and business activities or affairs of the Supplier including technical or commercial knowhow, specifications, inventions, processes or initiatives which have been disclosed by either the Customer or the Supplier (or their agents) to the other party under this Contract;
+Confidential Information: any information of a confidential nature, including all information relating to the business, organisation, pricing, transactions, finances, customers, suppliers, technology, processes, specifications, methods, designs, formulae, technology and business activities or affairs including technical or commercial knowhow, specifications, inventions, processes or initiatives which have been disclosed by either the Customer or the Supplier (or their agents) to the other party under this Contract;

 Contract: the contract between the Supplier and the Customer for the supply of Equipment and/or Services in accordance with these Conditions and, if applicable, any support services agreement and/or software licence provided by the Supplier from time to time;

-Customer: the person, firm or company who purchases Equipment and/or Services from the Supplier;
+Customer: the person, firm or company who purchases the Equipment and/or Services from the Supplier;

 Equipment: the equipment (including computer hardware, Software and related services) purchased by the Customer from the Supplier as detailed in the Purchase Order;

-Insolvency Situation: the Customer (a) enters liquidation; (b) has a receiver, liquidator, administrator, trustee or an individual with a similar role appointed over any of its assets; or (c) proposes to make arrangements with its creditors; or (c) anything which, under the law of any jurisdiction, is analogous to any of the acts or events specified in this definition;
+Insolvency Situation: the Customer (a) has a receiver, liquidator, administrator, trustee or an individual with a similar role appointed over any of its assets; or (c) proposes to make arrangements with its creditors; or (c) anything which, under the law of any jurisdiction, is analogous to any of the acts or events specified in this definition;